vizzuhq/vizzu-lib/docs/tutorial/writing_plugins.md

 # Writing plugins

-## What are plugins
+## What is a plugin

-Plugins are custom classes which can change the chart config or data in runtime or they can even modify the displayed chart.
-They work by providing functions to the chart instance which will be called automatically or manually at certain points of the animation process.
+A plugin is a custom class that can change the chart config or data in runtime or it can even modify the displayed chart.
+It works by providing functions to the chart instance which will be called automatically or manually at certain points in the animation process.
 Plugins are recommended for custom charts when the available configuration options are not enough.

-The functions of the plugin can be **hooks** which are called automatically at certain points during the rendering, **API functions** which can be called manually or **listeners** that are connected to certain events.
+The functions of the plugin can be **hooks** which are called automatically at certain points during the rendering, **API functions** which can be called manually or **listeners** that are connected to certain (predefined) events.

 ## How to write a plugin

-To write a plugin, first import the `Plugin` interface.
+To write a plugin, first import the `Plugins` module.

 ```typescript
 import { type Plugins } from 'vizzu'